What to Expect from a Locum Tenens Orientation

 Within this process, you will be issued a security badge and any passwords not already set up.
 Plus, locum tenens providers may be required to attend a more formal overview of hospital policies.

-Providers also should come prepared.
+Providers should come prepared.
 Bring copies of your license, certifications, and the certificate of insurance provided by All Star, as well as a photo ID.
 Although these documents are submitted during credentialing, having copies or photos of them saved on a smartphone serves as a great backup if the facility asks for another copy.

 All Star is Here to Assist